schollz/_core/docs/content/effects/saturation.md

 icon = 'sun'
 +++

-The *Saturation* effect enriches the audio by adding warmth and depth through a double sine wave technique, enhancing the overall texture and loudness without distortion.
+The *Saturation* effect enriches audio by adding warmth and depth using a double sine wave technique.
+This enhances the overall texture and loudness without introducing distortion.